Named after the village's most famous resident, 'Jungle Book' writer Rudyard Kipling, these delightful gardens are full of rustic village charm.

-Surrounded by flint walls and sitting close to Rottingdean’s village green and duck pond, Kipling Gardens is a great example of a traditional English garden.
+Surrounded by flint walls and sitting close to Rottingdean village's green and duck pond, Kipling Gardens is a great example of a traditional English garden.

-Kipling Gardens is one of seven parks in the city recognised by the Green Flag award scheme.
+Kipling Gardens is one of eight parks in the city recognised by the Green Flag award scheme

 Click the map above to find the park's location.

-The 2 and 2A buses run past the park every few minutes during the day.
-The 57 bus service also runs through the village hourly on Sundays, with some additional 57 journeys at other times during the week.
-The main A259 main coast road, with a wide selection of regular and frequent buses, is approximately 8 minutes' walk from Kipling Gardens.
-Further information and timetables available from the Brighton & Hove Bus company.
+The 2 and 2A buses run past the park every 20 minutes during the day.
+The 57 bus service also runs through the village hourly on Sundays and bank holidays.
+The 57 also runs journeys at other times during the week.
+The main A259 coast road, with a wide selection of regular and frequent buses, is approximately 8 minutes' walk from Kipling Gardens.
+Further information is available from the Brighton & Hove Bus company.

 There is very limited free parking available in Falmer Road, and some in surrounding roads.